rjsmith1999/IMMERSE/_pages/log.md

   - [ ] Modify the Ultra96-v1 board to startup on power applied
   - [ ] Finish documentation for linux MPSoc in demo repo (maybe)

+* **Monday**:
+  - Work on breakout session presentation for this week

+* **Tuesday**:
+  - Work on breakout session presentation for this week
+  - Continued looking for a way to bypass the push on/off switch (Dr. Goeders seems to know..
+We'll wait to see what he says)

 ### Week 12: July 26 - July 30, 2021
 * **Goals**: